saneDG/keyboard-layout-FIN-no-deadkeys/README.md

       /Library/Keyboard Layouts/
     ```

-    Do not place it in ~/Library/Keyboard Layouts/.

     Using Terminal:

     ```bash
       sudo cp -R "FIN No Deadkeys.bundle" "/Library/Keyboard Layouts/"
     ```

+> [!IMPORTANT]
+> Do not place the bundle it in user home directory `~/Library/Keyboard Layouts/` or `/Users/your-username/Library/Keyboard Layouts/`.
+> Use exact system-wide `/Library/Keyboard Layouts/` path, without `~`!

- 3. Log out of macOS and log back in.
+ 4. Log out of macOS and log back in.

- 4. Open:
+ 5. Open:

     System Settings → Keyboard → Text Input → Edit

- 5. Click +, find FIN No Deadkeys, and add it.
+ 6. Click +, find FIN No Deadkeys, and add it.

- 6. Select FIN No Deadkeys from the input menu in the macOS menu bar.
+ 7. Select FIN No Deadkeys from the input menu in the macOS menu bar.